temporalio/documentation/docs-src/cloud/api-keys/best-practice.md

   - explanation
 ---

-- **Keep it Secret | Key it Safe**: Treat your API Key as you would a password.
+- **Keep it secret | Keep it safe**: Treat your API Key as you would a password.
 Don't expose it in client-side code, public repositories, or other easily accessible places.
-- **Rotate Regularly**: Change your API Keys periodically to minimize potential harm from any leaks.
+- **Rotate regularly**: Change your API Keys periodically to minimize potential harm from any leaks.
-- **Monitor Usage**: Keep an eye on the usage metrics and logs.
+- **Monitor usage**: Keep an eye on the usage metrics and logs.
 If you notice unexpected or unauthorized activity, revoke the key immediately.
 - **KMS**: Use a KMS to reduce risks of key leak.